-As part of the school's personal development programme we expect our students to act as role models and ambassadors throughout their time in school.
+As part of the school's Personal Development programme, we expect our students to act as role models and ambassadors throughout their time in school.
 All students belong to a House and our house culture allows students to build positive relationships and support each other during their school years.
 Positive behaviour is consistently modelled by older students, and this includes a zero-tolerance attitude towards bullying.
-There are various opportunities for students to build positive relationships through student leadership and peer mentoring schemes, including the Anti- Bullying Diana Award.
-To ensure that all students feel supported and represented we have a Gender Sexuality Alliance group in school for both Key Stage 3 and Key Stage 4/5 which is supported by Stonewall trained members of staff.
-We also embrace diversity through fortnightly celebration of diversity boards and regular assemblies.
+There are various opportunities for students to build positive relationships through student leadership and peer mentoring schemes, including the Wellbeing Ambassadors.
+To ensure that all students feel supported and represented we have a Gender Sexuality Alliance group in school for both Key Stage 3 and Key Stage 4/5 which is supported by trained members of staff.
+We also embrace equality, diversity and inclusion through fortnightly celebration of diversity boards and regular assemblies, as well as whole school initiatives including a Cultures Day.